FFmpeg/FFV1/ffv1.md

 `MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.

-`RCT`:   Reversible Color Transform, a near linear, exactly reversible integer transform that converts between RGB and YCbCr representations of a `Pixel`.

 `VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.

 `RGB`:   A reference to the method of storing the value of a `Pixel` by using three numeric values that represent Red, Green, and Blue.

 `YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chrominance of the `Pixel` (Cb and Cr).
 YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chrominance `Samples`, e.g. YCbCr, YCgCo or ICtCp.
 The exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
-Used in reference to the development of future iterations of the FFV1 specification.
+Used in reference to the development of future iterations of the FFV1 specification. {V4}

 ## Conventions